x

 Last week, the secretary of state asked the federal immigration agency to verify the status of voters' citizenship.

-But the ACLU of Texas and several advocacy groups worry this push may prevent eligible voters from casting their ballots.
+But the ACLU of Texas and several other advocacy groups worry this push may prevent eligible voters from casting their ballots.

-“The attorney general’s pattern of launching investigations that are unfounded stoke fear for people in immigrant communities that are naturalized citizens, and also for other voters of color,” said Ashley Harris, staff attorney for the ACLU of Texas.
+“The attorney general’s pattern of launching investigations that are unfounded stoke fear for people in immigrant communities that are naturalized citizens, and also for other voters of color,” said Ashley Harris, a staff attorney for the ACLU of Texas.

 AG Paxton’s request to the secretary of state